chicago-aiscience/generative_chem_reactive_structures/README.md

 - Using these "smarter" TS guesses as training inputs or features is allowed only with a competition penalty.
 - For fair model comparisons, report clearly whether your method uses any TS guess (`ts_guess-*` in `transition1x`) information beyond reactant/product inputs.

-TODO: Add how the two datsets differ.
-Explain the figures a little.
+TODO: Talk about why the Halo8 has more reactions.

 ## 3) Visualization